In the Footsteps of Our Lord

 Most airlines will allow one checked piece of luggage and one carry-on bag without charge.
 Usually, there is a maximum weight limit of 50 lbs. per checked bag as well as a size restriction.
 Airlines may have different restrictions so it is always best to check with your airline to get their exact requirements.

 Always place items like cameras and prescription medicine in your carry-on bag.
 Be certain to have your personal information clearly written on luggage tags on both the outside and inside of all your bags and luggage.
 And make sure that you have what you need to survive should your luggage not arrive at your destination on time.

 We’d be happy to answer any questions you may have at this time.
 Please email us at firstname.lastname@example.org.

 The Institute of Catholic Culture is dedicated to a holistic Catholic education that not only feeds the mind of the person, but also the heart and soul.
 ICC pilgrimages provide a unique opportunity for people to dive deeper into the Catholic faith intellectually, spiritually, and culturally.
 They include both domestic and international opportunities for pilgrims to experience authentic Catholic culture through friendships with fellow pilgrims as well as immersive experiences at the Holy sites being visited.

-Join the Institute of Catholic Culture for our latest journey to the Land which is called Holy, the Promised Land.
-This unique opportunity to walk in the footsteps of our Lord will include discovery of the sacred places of the Bible and on-site Bible studies with Father Hezekias (Sabatino) Carnazzo.
-Don’t miss this wonderful opportunity to experience the cleansing waters of the Jordan River, walk along the shore of the Sea of Galilee and pray in the Church of the Resurrection.
+Joining the Institute of Catholic Culture for our journey to the Holy Land is a unique opportunity to walk in the footsteps of our Lord, to discover the sacred places of the Bible and on-site Bible studies with Father Hezekias Carnazzo.